 To define substitution rules for a Training Requirement:

-6. Define rule definition field values.
+5. Define rule definition field values, including the Application Period and Rule Action values.

-7. Optional: Add Conditions for the rule.
+6. Optional: Add Conditions for the rule.
+You cannot add conditions to equivalent rules.

 9. Click Save.